outline/outline/docs/ARCHITECTURE.md

 ├── commands          - We are gradually moving to the command pattern for new write logic ├── config            - Database configuration
 ├── emails            - Transactional email templates
-│   └── components    - Shared React components for email templates ├── middlewares       - Koa middlewares
+│   └── templates     - Classes that define each possible email template ├── middlewares       - Koa middlewares
 ├── migrations        - Database migrations
 ├── models            - Sequelize models